Unpopular Drumming Opinions (Part 3)

 Oh not this again… how many people really believe that Steve Gadd became the drummer he is because he mastered the Drag Paradiddle No. 2?
 I bring up Steve because he is often cited as an example of a rudimental master, but even his most famous extrapolations (like the “Gaddamacue”) are a far cry away from what you see on the list of 40.

-Here’s a reply form another user:
+Here’s a reply from another user:

 There’s a recent Rob Brown video that starts off with something like ”There are two types of drummers in this world.
 Those who practice their rudiments… and suckers”